Updated 1/16/2018: updated with new UI.

 - Go to “SETTINGS” tab.

 - You should see another layer of tabs within the SETTINGS.
-Among them is “Apps & Integrations” tab (the third one) if you are the account owner of license types mentioned above.
+Among them is “Custom Integrations” tab (the third one from the left), which is visible only if you are the account owner of license types mentioned above.

-5. Click on “Add Integration” button to register your app for the specific account.
-“Add Integration” dialog appears (image below).
+5. Click on “Add Custom Integration” button to register your app for the specific account.
+“Add Custom Integration” dialog appears (image below).

 Choose the APIs you want to have an access: Account Administration and/or Docs.
 Click “Next”.